top of page

 While Freud believed the id contained only the negative aspects of shadow, our internal darkness, Jung explained that shadow has positive and negative aspects.
 For example, someone who often uses their conscious mind to reflect negatively on themselves or their personality may know subconsciously that they are a worthy person.
 Jung’s shadow carries all subconscious ideas and so the idea of self-worthiness might be a positive aspect of one person’s shadow.

-For example, if your superego is based on a skewed set of morals and ideologies that sees sex as inherently shameful, it may drive you to have hangups around sex that are not productive or conducive to
+Take the taboo topic of sex is one example where the superego might mislead the brain.
+If your superego was formed on a set of values that sees sex as inherently shameful, it may drive you to have baggage around sex that is not productive or conducive to the kinds of relationships you want in life.

-the kinds of relationships you want to manifest in life.
-Our superego is calibrated by our moral compass and set of ethics and therefore, it too can lead to vices and biases that need to be examined.
+Our superego is calibrated by our moral compass and personal ethics and therefore, it too can lead to vices and biases that need to be examined.
 The act of examining the full set of unconscious behaviors, ideas, vices, biases, trauma, pain and fear that exists beneath the surface level of consciousness is what I mean when I refer to shadow work in the spiritual sense.

 Why is shadow work important?

-Shadow work is an important practice because it allows us to identify, critique, breakdown or integrate unconscious barriers that prevent us from reaching our full potential, gaining perspective and getting the most out of life.
-In short, someone who has a lot of shadow work to do may be guided by subconscious forces like bias, prejudice, negative feelings of self, cognitive dissonance, a lack of self awareness, jealousy, resentment and other negative feelings and emotions that come with not having a good understanding with all parts of your psyche.
+In short, someone who has a lot of shadow work to do may be guided by subconscious forces like bias, prejudice, negative feelings of self, cognitive dissonance, a lack of self awareness, jealousy, resentment and other emotions that come with not having a good understanding of your own psyche.

 By completing shadow work you begin to cleanse yourself spiritually.
 In doing this, you open up new doors for yourself both in the physical and spiritual world as you release the hold of self imposed limitations to live a better life.